Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Method

-After obtaining both paragraph-level and document-level discourse trees from the previous construction process, we enhance the semantic representations of internal nodes through bottom-up LLM processing, integrate the enhanced trees into a unified hierarchical structure, and finally generate dense node embeddings to facilitate efficient semantic retrieval.
+A critical challenge in discourse-based retrieval lies in bridging the semantic gap between abstract rhetorical relations and concrete textual content required for neural retrieval.
+We develop a semantic enhancement framework through three key stages.

-\paragraph{LLM Enhancement.} The document-level discourse tree $T_\text{doc}$ contains only discourse relationships at internal nodes.
-To obtain semantic representations for these nodes, we apply bottom-up LLM enhancement following Equation~\ref{eq:LLM_enhance}, similar to the paragraph-level process.
-This enhancement ensures that all nodes in the tree have meaningful semantic representations.
+\paragraph{Bottom-up Semantic Enhancement.} The document-level tree $T_\text{doc}$ initially lacks concrete semantic content at internal nodes.
+We apply the same bottom-up LLM enhancement strategy (Equation~\ref{eq:LLM_enhance}) to generate meaningful textual representations for these structural nodes.
+Starting from leaf nodes and moving upward, this process systematically transforms each internal node from abstract structural placeholders into semantically rich representations that capture the combined content of their subtrees.
+The result is a fully enhanced tree where all nodes possess concrete textual content suitable for semantic matching.

-\paragraph{Tree Integration.} After enhancing the document-level tree $T_\text{doc}$, we perform tree integration to combine it with all paragraph-level trees $T_i$ into a unified discourse structure.
-The integration process is straightforward: each leaf node in $T_\text{doc}$ is replaced with its corresponding paragraph-level discourse tree $T_i$, resulting in our final integrated tree $T_\text{D}$.
-This hierarchical structure effectively preserves both local sentence relationships within paragraphs and global discourse connections across the document.
+\paragraph{Multi-Level Tree Integration.} We implement a substitution-based integration mechanism that combines the enhanced document-level tree $T_\text{doc}^*$ with paragraph-level trees $T_i$ into a unified discourse structure.
+Each leaf node in $T_\text{doc}^*$ is systematically replaced with its corresponding paragraph-level discourse tree: